Below, find short descriptions about accessibility in Bali.

 The village is easy to enter via installed ramps.
 Paths and slopes inside are partly very bumpy, although distances are only short.
 It is possible to enter at least two houses via ramps.

 Access at TAMAN UJUNG

 We can enter the park through a side-gate to avoid stairs.
-Exploring the wide park is easy on even paths.
+Exploring the large park is easy on even paths.

 Some buildings within the park can only be entered by stairs.